Pinpointer Metal Detectors

 Do I need a pinpointer to go metal detecting?

-If you’re renting a metal detector to look for a lost wedding band or skis, you probably don’t need one (unless you lost the ring decades ago, that is).
+If you're renting a metal detector to look for a lost ring, you won't necessarily need one, but it will make searching in deep grass easier.
 But for treasure and relic hunting, having a pinpointer on hand will save you time otherwise spent digging in what may or may not be the right spot.
-You’ll have more fun, find more targets, and have more energy at the end of the day.
+You'll have more fun, find more targets, and have more energy at the end of the day.